Pavichi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3rd line Add /action to the PATH. /action3rd line Add /action to the PATH. /action 4th line Create a script that counts the number of directories in the PATH.
 5th line Create a script that lists environment variables.
 6th line Create a script that lists all local variables and environment variables, and functions.
+7th line Create a script that creates a new local variable